Battle of Ager Falernus: Hannibal hemmed in

+Battle

 Pre-battle situation

 Hannibal, after his plundering mission was completed, decided to leave the plain, choosing not to winter there.
 While Fabius, with secure supply lines, had the luxury to sit and wait until his term as dictator expired or the Carthaginians finally attacked him, Hannibal, having stripped the area bare of all supplies, could not afford to stay put indefinitely and ultimately face a supply shortage.
 The Romans, guided by Fabius, still refused to attack him despite whatever provocation he came up with.
 Hannibal, on the other hand, did not wish to suffer severe casualties by a head-on assault on the Romans settled in fortified camps on the high ground.
 Since both commanders sought to fight on favorable conditions, the stalemate continued.
 The Carthaginian army eventually moved east towards the pass beside Mount Callicula through which they had originally entered the plain.
 Fabius, anticipating the move, had blocked the pass with 4,000 troops, and encamped on a nearby hill with the main army.
 Minucius then joined this army with his contingent.

 Carthaginian preparations

 Hannibal made careful preparations to break out of the trap, but not through a pitched battle as the Romans had hoped.
 The day before Hannibal put his plan in motion, he had most of his men eat a hearty supper and go to bed early while leaving the campfires burning.
-2,000 oxen from the captured herds were selected, along with 2,000 camp followers to drive the cattle and 2,000 light infantry to guard the whole gang, cattle and all.
+2,000 oxen from the captured herds were selected, along with 2,000 camp followers to drive the cattle and 2,000 light infantry to guard the unwieldy procession of men and oxen.
 Dry wood and fagots were tied to the horns of the oxen.
 An officer called Hasdrubal, in charge of army supplies as his role as Quartermaster general (the same who would later lead the heavy cavalry at Cannae), oversaw the whole operation.
 Once the preparations were complete, this group was to move towards the pass being guarded by 4,000 Romans.
 Combat with the Romans or capturing the pass was not to be their objective.
 There was a saddle below the camp of Fabius to the east, and on the north west of the pass, at the foot of Mount Callicula.
 The Carthaginian light infantry were to capture and hold the saddle.
 There is a story recorded by Appian that Hannibal executed 5,000 prisoners so that they would not cause trouble before the march, an incident which is not mentioned by either Polybius or Livy.